Integrative Mental Health

-This approach is especially important for people whose distress is layered, long-standing, or shaped by trauma, major life transitions, or cumulative stress.
+This approach is especially relevant for those whose distress is layered, long-standing, or shaped by trauma, major life transitions, or cumulative stress.

 What "Integrative" Means Here